sgoldenlab/simba/README.md

 ## License 📃
-This project is licensed under the GNU Lesser General Public License v3.0.
+This project is licensed under the MIT License.
 Note that the software is provided 'as is', without warranty of any kind, express or implied.

 If you use **any** part of the code or data, please cite us! :)